dogethereum/docs/user-manual.md

 cd dogethereum-tools
 ```

-**Send 10 doges to ethereum**
+**Send 6 doges to ethereum**

 <pre>
-node user/lock.js --dogeuser <i>yourDogeRpcUser</i> --dogepassword <i>yourDogeRpcPassword</i> --value 1000000000
+node user/lock.js --dogeuser <i>yourDogeRpcUser</i> --dogepassword <i>yourDogeRpcPassword</i> --value 600000000
 </pre>

 The minumum value to lock is 3 doges.

 This will:
-* Select an operator that is available to receive 10 doges.
+* Select an operator that is available to receive 6 doges.
-* Create, sign and broadcast a doge tx sending 10 doges to the operator.
+* Create, sign and broadcast a doge tx sending 6 doges to the operator.
 * Print your private key.
 You need to use it later on to get the doge tokens.

 Expected output:
 <pre>
-Lock 10 doges.
+Lock 6 doges.
 Connected to dogecoin node!
 Initiating lock...
-Locking 10 doges to address <i>OperatorDogeAddress</i> using operator <i>0xoperatorPublicKeyHash</i>
+Locking 6 doges to address <i>OperatorDogeAddress</i> using operator <i>0xoperatorPublicKeyHash</i>
 Sent doge tx <i>...</i>
 User private key : <i>0xYourPrivateKey</i>
 User eth address : <i>0xYourEthAddress</i>
-Total locked 10 doges
+Total locked 6 doges.
 Lock Done.
 </pre>